clarkgrangerc/DM-SL/Assignment3/gb_prediction.md

-around twitter so maybe Nutrient H2O needs to start sharing some photos of fashionable people using their product or vouching for their brand, etc. You can see below that cluster 5 is dominating when it comes to shopping and photo sharing posts.
+around twitter so maybe Nutrient H2O needs to start sharing some photos of fashionable people using their product or vouching for their brand, etc. You can see below that cluster 5 is dominating when it comes to shopping and photo sharing posts.In the plot below you can see the cluster 5 in green color

 <img src="gb_prediction_files/figure-markdown_github/unnamed-chunk-33-1.png" style="display: block; margin: auto;" />